MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMDeploymentType.md

 ## DESCRIPTION

-The **Remove-CMDeploymentType** cmdlet removes a deployment type in Microsoft System Center Configuration Manager.
+The **Remove-CMDeploymentType** cmdlet removes a deployment type in Configuration Manager.
 You cannot remove a deployment type if it is referenced by a deployment type in another application.

 To remove a deployment type, you must remove any dependencies to the deployment type in other deployment types.